Hot Dip Galvanizing

 Hot-Dip Galvanizing Process

-The hot-dip galvanizing process will be discussed in other training units, however, the process consists of pre-cleaning and fluxing the article to be galvanized and dipping the article in molten zinc.
+The hot-dip galvanizing process will be discussed in other training lessons, however, the process consists of pre-cleaning and fluxing the article to be galvanized and dipping the article in molten zinc.

 There are restrictions depending upon the length of the zinc bath, although double-dipping is possible.